nlesc-km3net/k40gen/docs/challenge/challenge.md

 ### Challenge

 The C++17 code for this challenge is available on the GSoC\_2019 branch of the k40gen repository.
-It consists of a skeleton file containing `main` that needs to be completed.
-The file can be found in the ``challenge'' subdirectory.
+It consists of a [skeleton][] file containing `main` that needs to be completed.
+The file can be found in the "challenge" subdirectory at the top of this repository.
 Please stick to C++17 (or an earlier standard) to implement this challenge.

 #### Part 1

+The [km3net_reference.detx](../../challenge/km3net_reference.detx]
-The file `km3net_reference.detx` in the ``challenge'' subdirectory of the repository contains a reference geometry of the detector.
+file contains a reference geometry of the detector.
 Part 1 of the challenge aims to parse this file into some form of storage for usage later in the program.

 The first three lines of `km3net_reference.detx` can be ignored.
 The fourth line contains the number of strings in the detector.
 The rest